kaworu/perl1/README.md

 fixes for every system, here is a list of solutions for the most common errors (in order from the most expected to the least).

+**IMPORTANT**: If you intent to run the tests or actually use Perl1, be sure to build it with its own malloc.
+Answer `y` to the following question during the *Configure* step:

+	Do you wish to attempt to use the malloc that comes with perl? [n]

 undefined reference to \`crypt'
 ------------------------------
+Perl1 use `crypt(3)` which is not in your libc.
+Nowadays it belongs in libcrypt on most systems.

 ### Fix:
 At the *Configure* step try to add `-lcrypt` to the additional ld flags: